STM32-base/STM32-base.github.io/cheatsheets/device-name-mapping.md

 # {{ page.title }}

 To define the device you are using, you must set its name in the make file in your project.
 This name should be in the form of `STM32F___x_`, except for some [STM32F4 devices](#stm32f4-mapping).
 In addition to the device name mapping, the tables also provide an overview of de sizes of FLASH and SRAM available on the device.
 The sizes of the backup SRAM, CCM (Core Coupled Memory), ITCM (Instruction Tightly Coupled Memory), and
-DTCM (Data Tightly Coupled Memory) are given where applicable.
+DTCM (Data Tightly Coupled Memory) are given where applicable and are part of the total amount of SRAM available on each device.

 **Bold device names** will be mapped to another value. _Italic device names_ deviate from the standard naming convention.
 Device names without styling are not mapped and thus are directly used.
 Memory sizes are given in KB, unless otherwise noted.